 Next, you're going to want to bring the beef up to room temperature approximately an hour or two before cooking.

 At the same time you bring the beef out to come to room temperature, go ahead and give it a good coating of salt.
 Nothing else is required.

 When it is time to cook the beef, make sure that your grill is nice and hot.
 We want to get a good sear.

 There are 4 secrets to making a delicious Steak Florentine:

 - The Meat: Buy a nicely marbled steak such as a Delmonico or the Ribeye (which are largely the same cut).
 Season the meat well in advance of when you are going to be using it.
-At a minimum for 2 hours up to about 24 hours in advance.
-Salt and pepper only.
-Bring the meat to room temperature an hour before cooking.

 - The Cheese: Find a nice chunk of parmesan cheese and lovingly grate it with a microplane, shearing off tiny tendrils of delight with each pass.
 Forget the ground parmesan, the stuff in a green can or pre-shaved.
-It is all too coarse and will not dance across your tongue.

 - The Acid: To balance the unctuous cheese and fat from the steak, acid is a necessity.
 Making a light lemony vinaigrette with just lemon, olive oil and salt is good enough.
 Find the best olive oil available without bitterness to compliment the steak perfectly.

 - The Bed: Once our beautiful slab of beef is perfectly cooked and rested, we're going to want to lay it on a bed of peppery arugula.
 Make sure in each bite to have some greens, parmesan, vinaigrette and steak.